quicbit-js/test-table/readme.md

 return the column index for the given column name.

-## slice (beg, end)
+## tcols (beg, end)

-return a new table in the given column range (uses same range selection as Array.prototype.slice and allows negative args as offsets from end)
+return a new table in the given column range using the same range selection as Array.prototype.slice (which allows negative args as offsets from end)

+## trows (beg, end)

+return a new table in the given row range using the same range selection as Array.prototype.slice (which allows negative args as offsets from end)

 ## data ()